Requirements

 Evaluation Criteria

-Submissions will be evaluated by a jury of community member experts.
-The jury will score proposals according to the five criteria with a maximum of 20 points in each category.
-Additional considerations may be considered by the jury to further distinguish proposals.
+Submissions were evaluated by a jury of community member experts.
+The jury scored proposals according to the five criteria with a maximum of 20 points in each category.
+Additional considerations may have been considered by the jury to further distinguish proposals.

 • Potential for Action: The submission has a likelihood of implementation and a realistic potential to be built, with the right supports.